Rockstar 101

-"Rockstar 101" (stylized as "ROCKSTAR 101") is a song by Barbadian singer Rihanna from her fourth studio album, Rated R (2009).
+"Rockstar 101" (stylized as in all caps) is a song by Barbadian singer Rihanna from her fourth studio album, Rated R (2009).
 The song features the British-American guitarist Slash of the rock group Guns N' Roses.
 It was released on May 18, 2010, as the fifth single from the album.
 Rihanna wrote the song in collaboration with the producers The-Dream and Christopher "Tricky" Stewart; vocal production was carried out by Makeba Riddick.
 The album version is a grunge-crunk and hip hop song, while the remix EP's consist of dance, dubstep and electronic music adaptations, some of which were remixed by Dave Audé and Mark Picchiotti.